peoples-hands-holding-up-family-support-services-postcard

 How you can help

 Parents and carers can help their children to live with the serious illness of someone they love, by providing age appropriate information, with an opportunity to ask questions and allowing them to express their feelings and concerns.
-Some suggestions can be found below.
+You should inform their place of education of what has happened, as they may be able to offer support.
+It is also important to make sure you have enough support for yourself.

 Children 0-11 years

-- Try to continue with regular activities as far as possible; this can help children feel secure
+• Try to continue with regular activities as far as possible; this can help children feel secure

-- Children often see-saw in and out of grief, needing time to have fun as well as be sad
+• Children often see-saw in and out of grief, needing time to have fun as well as be sad

-- Talk to the children using simple, straightforward language
+• Talk to the children using simple, straightforward language

-- Give the children as much information as they ask for
+• Give the children as much information as they ask for

-- Answer questions about death as honestly as you can
+• Answer questions about death as honestly as you can

-- Encourage children to talk about how they are feeling
+• Encourage children to talk about how they are feeling

-- Children often need help retaining their memories - share stories with them
+• Children often need help retaining their memories - share stories with them

-Young people 12 years+
+Young people 12+ years

-- Bereaved teenagers and young people often don't want to talk to parents, preferring to talk to friends
+• Bereaved teenagers and young people often don't want to talk to parents, preferring to talk to friends

-- They may need to grieve privately and may be reluctant to display feelings openly
+• They may need to grieve privately and may be reluctant to display feelings openly

-- They may take their lead from the way the adults around them behave
+• They may take their lead from the way the adults around them behave

-- Boys may channel their feelings into aggressive behaviour
+• Boys may channel their feelings into aggressive behaviour

-- Girls may be more likely to talk and cry with friends
+• Girls may be more likely to talk and cry with friends

-- All young people may show worrying risk-taking behaviour
+• All young people may show worrying risk-taking behaviour.

 How we can help